Wellington Service Rifle Association

 The Wellington Service Rifle Association (or WSRA) is New Zealand's oldest active service rifle club.
+It is a member of the national New Zealand Service Rifle Association and holds shooting competitions for factory and service firearms.

 Competitions

 WSRA holds a series of annual 'themed' competitions.
 The most popular attract competitors from around the country and sometimes from across the Tasman.
 WSRA are dedicated to the safe, competitive use of military firearms.